-These are the powerful things that you can do with Audience Insights.
-When you learn more about these groups, you can apply this information to further refine your messaging and ad targeting.
+These are the powerful things that you can discover with Audience Insights.
+When you learn more about prospective targeting groups, you can apply this information to further refine your messaging and ad targeting.

 Access Audience Insights

 First, find Audience Insights under Analyze and Report in your Business Tools menu.

 Facebook will first prompt you to choose from “Everyone on Facebook” or “People connected to your page.”

 This is just a starting point.
 You can close this out.

 There’s a lot going on here.
 Everything you see on the right will adjust based on what you do on the left.
 My default view is everyone on Facebook in the United States.
 But I’ll want to filter my audience to something I might target.

 You can filter your audience on the left hand side based on the following: